iamsayan/advanced-cron-scheduler/readme.txt

 == Changelog ==

-If you like WP Cron Action Schedular, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/migrate-wp-cron-to-action-scheduler/reviews/#new-post).
+If you like Advanced Cron Scheduler, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/migrate-wp-cron-to-action-scheduler/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.0.7 =
+Release Date: 24th June, 2022

+* Removed: Unused code.
+* Fixed: Typo.

 = 1.0.6 =
 Release Date: 24th June, 2022